 IN NOVEMBER 1968, the Beatles released their long-awaited new album.
-It had been eighteen months since the release of their landmark Sgt.
-Pepper’s Lonely Hearts Club Band, an unheard of period of time between albums in the ’60s.
-Unlike the over-the-top presentation of the earlier album, the new album did not have a clever title or an excessively busy and colorful jacket.
+It had been eighteen long months since their landmark Sgt.
+Pepper’s Lonely Hearts Club Band, an unheard-of period of time between albums in the ’60s.
+Unlike the over-the-top presentation of Sgt.
+Pepper, the new album did not have a clever title or a colorful jacket.

 Instead, this new album was a triumph of minimalism with no art at all: the jacket was simply white on the front and back covers, with “THE BEATLES” in embossed white letters and a serial number in black print on the front.
 This album was simply and unpretentiously titled The Beatles.

-Rutherford Chang collects numbered copies of The White Album in any condition.
-In fact, he often finds the poorer condition albums more interesting.
+Rutherford Chang collects numbered copies of The White Album in any condition, finding the “abused” albums more interesting.

 The album was immediately and affectionately nicknamed “the White Album” by fans, a name that has stuck with it for fifty years!
 In fact, this album is better known by its nickname than by its proper title.